BottleRock 2023: A Sit-Down With The Band High Noon

 Nestled in the hills of the San Joaquin Valley, the San Luis Reservoir was built as a way to contain runoff from the Sacramento River, which would have otherwise flowed into the ocean.
 Today, however, the water it holds is enveloped by a pretty cool (and free) visitor’s center.
 A perfect leg-stretcher, the picnic areas in the San Luis Reservoir State Recreation Area are armed with shade, manicured grass to lounge and run around on, and a place to grill; that is if you’re taking your sweet time driving from Los Angeles to Sacramento.
 Plus, the adjacent San Luis Creek’s North Beach area is like a haven for road-trippers—there are plenty of hiking spots (San Luis Creek Trail, we’re looking at you), green hills polka-dotted with wildflowers, and the calmest waters you could ever splash around in.

 No matter how you slice it, all the best road trips from Sacramento include a stop at Harris Ranch Inn and Restaurant, a favorite drive-in and fly-in destination for all.
 Designed as an early California-style hacienda, this traveler oasis has become internationally recognized for homegrown beef, fruits, vegetables, and nut crops.
 And as you can probably guess, menus here are absolutely loaded with steak, so do make sure to visit on an empty stomach.
-Considered to be one of the first and largest farm-to-fork dining destinations in California, Harris Ranch personifies what’s greatest about this particular road trip and it comes with a family-friendly pool that some drive for hours to swim in.
+Reputably as one of California's earliest and biggest farm-to-fork eating destinations, Harris Ranch embodies all the best things about this specific road trip, including a kid-friendly pool that some people travel for hours to swim in.

 Driving from Sacramento to Los Angeles is all well and fun, but you’re still in a car—you need to stretch your legs a little.
 And what better place to combine leisure with a little bit of learning than the Kern County Museum in Bakersfield?
 Founded in 1941, this place provides an interpretive experience via historical relics of all sorts; all of them offer fascinating glimpses into the olden days of Kern County.
 Wander around 16 acres in search of cultural artifacts that lie across 56 historic buildings.
 The combination of centuries-old artifacts in a serene setting is going to make your stop more than worth it.